-To fix this, we hacked my own message into the share button link, that would make it seem more authentic and interesting.
+To fix this, we hacked my own message into the share button link, which would make it seem more authentic and interesting.

 After making this change, we realized that might not be enough.

-Considering the audience was so specific, the chances that the participants were part of the same online communities was higher than usual.
-To avoid too much message repetition and people seeing right through our tactic, we created 3 different messages and randomized its display.
+Considering the audience was so specific, the chances that the participants were part of the same online communities were higher than usual.
+To avoid too much message repetition and people seeing right through our tactic, we created 3 different messages and randomized their display.
 This was as simple as including a short script in the giveaways page template code:

 There was something that was missing from the KingSumo plugin.
 The meta descriptions to create Twitter cards from the shared links were not a part of the original code.
 As the Twitter card validator showed:

-Yet, these were really easy to add in the footer of the page through KingSumo’s advance settings:
+Yet, these were really easy to add in the footer of the page through KingSumo’s advanced settings:

 And voilá!
 A really nice Twitter card: